tomhieu/hacker_news_api/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: `2.6.2`

-* System dependencies
+* System dependencies: `redis-server` for caching

-* Configuration

-* Database creation

-* Database initialization
+* Configuration: `cp ./config/database.yml.example ./config/database.yml` (although we dont need database, we have to create config file as rails requires)

-* How to run the test suite
+* Run the test suite: `rspec`

-* Services (job queues, cache servers, search engines, etc.)
+* Services: a `crobjob` (created by `whenever`) is used on production to fetch news list automatically every 5 minutes.
+See `config/schedule.rb` for more detail

-* Deployment instructions
+* Deployment instructions: `cap production deploy`

-* ...